realworldocaml/book/en/command-line-parsing.md

 add      diff     help     version
 ```

-The first line above redirects the earlier output into your `bash_completion.d`
+The first line above redirects the earlier output into your
-directory.
-The `bash -l` loads the new configuration as a fresh login shell,
+`bash_completion.d` directory.
+The `bash -l` loads the new
-and then the final line shows the four valid commands by pressing the tab key.
+configuration as a fresh login shell, and then the final line shows
+the four valid commands by pressing the tab key.

-Command competion support works for flags and grouped commands, and is very
+Command completion support works for flags and grouped commands, and
-useful when building larger command-line interfaces.
+is very useful when building larger command-line interfaces.

 <note>
-<title>Installing a geneeric completion handler</title>
+<title>Installing a generic completion handler</title>

 Sadly, `bash` doesn't support installing a generic handler for all
 Command-based applications.
-This means that you have to install the completion
+This means that you have to install the
-script for every application, but you should be able to automate this in the
+completion script for every application, but you should be able to
-build and packaging system for your application.
+automate this in the build and packaging system for your application.

-It will help to check out how other applications that install tab-completion
+It will help to check out how other applications that install
-scripts and following their lead, as the details are very OS-specific.
+tab-completion scripts and following their lead, as the details are
+very OS-specific.

 </note>